Multisensory Integration in the Auditory System

 Techniques

-• Analysis of single cell transcriptomics data in R
+• Analysis of single cell and spatial transcriptomics data

 • Immunohistochemistry and/or in situ hybridization techniques on brain tissue